Rady Children's Hospital Medical Stabilization Unit

 Rady Children's Hospital and UCSD have joined forces to open the only child and adolescent medical/psychiatric inpatient unit in San Diego.
 The primary purpose of this unit is to provide multidisciplinary treatment to children and adolescents with comorbid medical and psychiatric conditions.
-Psychiatric evaluation and treatment will be supervised and directed by Chris Rich, MD, Associate Clinical Professor of Psychiatry, UCSD School of Medicine, who is board certified in child and adolescent psychiatry.
+Psychiatric evaluation and treatment will be supervised and directed by Jeff Rowe, MD, who is board certified in child and adolescent psychiatry.
 The Nursing Director is Erin Costa, BSN, MAS.
-Medical West is staffed by a combination of professionals with medical expertise and with mental health and behavioral experience, including specialized experience with eating disorders.
+MBU is staffed by a combination of professionals with medical expertise and with mental health and behavioral experience, including specialized experience with eating disorders.
 Staff includes nurses, social workers, licensed psychiatric technicians, dietitians and physicians from the hospital, adolescent medicine and child psychiatry services.

 The eating disorders program is led by world-renowned experts in eating disorders: Walter Kaye, MD, Professor of Psychiatry, and Kerri Boutelle, PhD, Associate Professor of Psychiatry, UCSD School of Medicine.
-Medical treatment for eating disorders is managed by UCSD adolescent medicine specialists Joyce Adams, MD, and Karen Loper, MD.
+Medical treatment for eating disorders is managed by UCSD adolescent medicine specialist Karen Loper, MD.

 Once admitted, the eating disorders team provides: